DON'T PANIC! BE CALM, COOL, COLLECTED & STRATEGIC

 5. Setup a Trust.
 Did you know you could put your properties in trust so your physical name and address is never associated with each other?
 Unfortunately for home owners, whenever you buy property, it is registered in your name, for thieves to dig up on the internet.
 Consult a qualified attorney who specialise in estate planning.

 6. Delete social media contacts, even if you set up privacy.
 Even if you set up a privacy barrier on Facebook et al, any contact information you post is still viewed by your "friends."
-Most of these "friends" are "spies" and yes, they will connect with you to get at your data.
+Most of these "friends" are "spies" since you don't even know half of the 'friends request' you accept anyways, and yes, some may connect with you to get at your data.
 We tested this "theory" with one of our test phone numbers specific to Facebook only.
 Within three months, that phone number ended up on a data brokerage list.

 Analysis, politics, legal, media, scandals, crime, national and global coverage